Prakshal0809/Bird-Species-Detection/README.md

 Run the .ipynb file and load the downloaded model in that file.

 To run the streamlit app,
-open cmd in the folder and open the path mentioned in the .py file.
+open cmd in the folder and run the path mentioned in the .py file.